akshatvg/speakOut/README.md

 # speakOut

-Conduct meetings, project reviews, informal hangout sessions using speakOut with the best quality live videos and audios with the most secure application in the market today.
+Conduct meetings, project reviews, informal hangout sessions using speakOut- the most secure application in the market today in high definition video and audio.

 #### It's time to speakOut!